for all things, endless possibility. for every story, endless ways to tell it.

 As a company, we are taking decisive actions to be a leader in our approach to how we source materials for our products.
 Our goal is to develop products that use waste materials where possible – and to create choices that empower our customers to do the same.

-We do not offer less than 100% recycled printed interior pages in our books– and we are working hard every day to create more forward thinking products that are sourced from waste materials.
-While we have a ways to go - this is our goal that we are actively pursuing.
+We work hard each day to create more forward thinking products that are sourced from waste materials.
+While we have a ways to go - this is the goal we work toward.
 We want to float the rivers and walk our woods knowing we are always striving to build a responsible business.
 We want to give others the power to make the same choice.

 If you’ve had the chance to play in the Colorado high-country, you’re no stranger to its dying forests.
 More than 4 million acres of lodgepole and ponderosa pine trees across America’s Rocky Mountains are being killed by the pine beetle infestation—an epidemic that has left our forests in a sad and not-so-green state.